hcort/vBulletinThreadUtils/README.md

 # vBulletinThreadUtils
-A collection of utils to extract information from vBulletinForums.
+A collection of utils to extract information from .vBulletinForums.

 vBulletinSearch
 Searchs the forum for threads.